influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/managing-security.md

 ```
 ### Configure Okta authentication

-[Okta](https://developer.okta.com/) is a popular OAuth 2.0 compliant authorization and authentication provider that can be used with Chronograf to allow access based on granted scopes and permissions.
+[Okta](https://developer.okta.com/) is an OAuth 2.0--compliant authorization and authentication provider that can be used with Chronograf to allow access based on granted scopes and permissions.

 **To enable Chronograf support using an Okta OAuth 2.0 application:**